iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#105] [Repost] Simon Jackson escapes from jail, jailbreak accomplice identity and wherabouts unknown.md

 Drones destroyed... dude, doesn't that sound like what a terrorist would do??
 Did an entire army show up to bail Xenon out??

 **Heart_Head**<br>
-The admins are probably figuring out how they're going to explain such a major screw-up to the public
+The admins are probably figuring out how they're going to explain such a major screw\-up to the public

 **Nyd_Ans**<br>
 The two sides probably already reached an agreement.
-All is well, all is well~
+All is well, all is well\~

 **GemFeather**<br>
 In all seriousness,<br>